Nir-J/prediction-validation/README.md

   - We also make note of the maximum hour and minimum hour in the actual file, as this will be where the sliding window starts and ends.

 ### 2) Calculating Averages

+  - We create a **list of sum of error values of each hour**.
+Only those values present in both files are considered.
+  - We also maintain a list of count of valid error values to use in our average.
+  - Keep track of **sum of error values** and **count of stocks** in the current window.
+This helps in quickly calculating the average in the current window by just **removing the previous element** and **adding the next element**.

+### 3) Optimizations